 Just as lead ads are best used for lead generation campaigns, dynamic ads are best used for remarketing campaigns across the Facebook platform.

 The Kooples leveraged these perfect-for-remarketing ads to target users who had viewed, liked, or engaged any products on their new trouser line.
-Then, they retargeted them with this 50% special deal in a remarketing ad using dynamic ads.
+Then, they retargeted them with a 50% special deal in another dynamic remarketing ad.

-Especially if you’re looking to target previous visitors or users who failed to complete their transactions, offering deals or savings is always a great way to close the deal.
+If you’re looking to target previous visitors or users who failed to complete their transactions, offering incentives or savings is always a great way to close the deal.
 So, keep your eCommerce campaigns supercharged with these dynamic ads.

-Link ads are probably what you’re most used to in regards to Facebook content flooding your news feed.
-These are the ads that are often times promoting blog content or actually clicking through to visit the brand’s actual website.
+Link ads are probably the most familiar form of ad in your News Feed.
+These ads often promote blog content or a link to visit the brand’s actual website.

-SCC Academy used urgency and FOMO to generate higher engagement and CTR from their Facebook ads leading to their actual website.
-They offer all the necessary info. on their service, but their headline is really what draws users in and encourages them to click through the link.
+SCC Academy used urgency and “fear of missing out” (FOMO) to generate higher engagement and CTR from their Facebook ads leading to their actual website.
+They offer all the necessary information on their service, but their headline is what draws users in and encourages them to click the link.
 The clean design and quality photo doesn’t hurt, either.

 From simple to complex ad campaigns, you can check out this post for some nice examples.

-As I said earlier, the best Facebook ad campaigns build on top of the data that is accumulated via lower stake campaigns.
-So, emphasizing the actual deal you’re offering should make for a huge jump in conversions once you know to target deal-hungry users.
+As I said earlier, the best Facebook ad campaigns build on the accumulated data from lower-stake campaigns.
+Therefore, emphasizing the deal you’re offering should lead to more conversions when you start targeting deal-hungry users.

-Remember to stay on your toes, or you be caught up in some old school practices that leave you lost in the crowd.
-If you’re looking to keep your campaign fresh and uptodate, you can always really on Facebook’s own inspiration gallery for help.
+Finally, remember to stay on your toes or you can get stuck in old school practices that leave you lost in the crowd.
+If you’re looking to keep your campaign fresh and up-to-date, you can always rely on Facebook’s inspiration gallery for help.

-If that doesn’t cut it, you can always come back here for more tips 🙂 .
+And if that doesn’t cut it, you can always come back here for more tips 🙂 .